 Policy Description:

-Under certain circumstances, a posthumous degree may be awarded when a student dies prior to completing their degree requirements.
+Under certain circumstances, a posthumous degree may be awarded when a student passes away prior to completing their degree requirements.

 For undergraduate students a posthumous degree can be considered if:

-The student has completed 75% or more of their degree credit and associated degree requirements.
-(Alternate option: student was in the final semester of their degree program and actively participating in coursework)
+The student has completed 60 credits towards their degree, at least 6 of those credits must have been completed at ESF.

 The student was actively matriculated at the time of their passing.